 Big Biz Must Generate Their Electricity & Foreign Money Now

-We have to thank God that finally Dagote and Chukwuma of Innoson motors are promising to generate foreign money and depend on local raw materials for their products.
-There are more of you out there like OBJ, Dantata, Otedola, Danjuma that have multibillion businesses but are still competing with little start-up companies for meager Government foreign reserve,national grid; not Panama accounts.
-Stop or give upyour Central Bank foreign allocations and PHC/NEPA.
+We have to thank God that finally Dangote and Chukwuma of Innoson motors are promising to generate foreign money and depend on local raw materials for their products.
+There are more of you out there like OBJ, Dantata, Otedola, Danjuma that have multibillion naira businesses but are still competing with little start-up companies for meager government foreign reserve, national grid; not Panama accounts.
+Stop or give up your Central Bank foreign allocations and PHC/NEPA.

 Certainly the gesture of Dangote and Chukwuma are the right moves in the right direction.
 Our fear is that all the promises made by African political and business leaders featured in blue prints were always postponed when it came to due date.
 We are so sick and tired of rosy road maps and plans that never materialized.
 Many of these companies except Innoson motors have been in business long enough to implement these promises right now.

 However, Africans depend on government as the biggest employers and our big businesses depend on government for allocations from foreign reserves.
 It is important to note that for budding businesses and start-ups, this is expected.
 But once they started generating profits from sales inside and outside, they should source their own foreign money from their profits.
 Ikechukwu had to source dollars from oil companies, a historical first.
 Owo Abu nse Abu lalejo!